Michal-Atlas/Michal-Atlas.github.io/src/writing/The-Will-To-Tango.md

----
-title: "The Will to Tango"
-permalink: /writing/wtt
----

 # The Will to Tango

 "So... what do we do about the book?" said Cordelia looking around the dimly lit room, where several characters sat each in a deep leather armchair, each of their faces illuminated by a fire shimmering in the corner of the room.